Updated May 26, 2023

 SELECT TableNameA.
 ColumnName1, TableNameB.ColumnName2,..............................,TableNameN.ColumnNameN FROM TableNameA CROSS JOIN TableNameB;

-Explanation: The MySQL CROSS JOIN clause is associated with the SELECT keyword and join is applied after FROM keyword.
+Explanation: The MySQL CROSS JOIN clause is associated with the SELECT keyword, and join is applied after FROM keyword.
 Then, the join will retrieve all records from the joined table as output.
-The TableNameN.ColumnNameN and so on lists the name of column fields that are to be joined from respective tablesTableNameA and TableNameB to perform the CROSS JOIN.
+The TableNameN.ColumnNameN and so on the list the column fields to be joined from respective tablesTableNameA and TableNameB to perform the CROSS JOIN.

 How does Cross Join work in MySQL?

 Since MySQL JOINS are implemented in MySQL as they are helpful to fetch data from two or multiple database tables.
-These tables contain PRIMARY KEYs and FOREIGN KEYs through which they are mutually related to each other and thus, efficient to apply the JOINS queries.
-Suppose, we have two tables with each table having j and k number of rows respectively in a database and when we apply CROSS JOIN clause query on these tables.
+These tables contain PRIMARY KEYs and FOREIGN KEYs through which they are mutually related and, thus, efficient to apply the JOINS queries.
+Suppose we have two tables with each table having j and k number of rows respectively in a database, and when we apply CROSS JOIN clause query on these tables.
 The result row set will generate the data in j*k rows.

 The query statement below illustrates the working of CROSS JOIN to join two tables and b: